jahgiftm/linux-home-lab/labs/lab-01-virtualbox-environment-setup.md

 ### Linux Terminal Access

-The screenshot below shows successful access to the Linux terminal and execution of basic commands.
+The screenshot below shows successful access to the Linux terminal and execution of basic commands including:

+whoami
+pwd
+ls

+These commands were used to verify user identity, current working directory, and file system navigation.

 ![Linux Terminal](../linux-terminal-first-login.png)